peiyan1234/LeetCode-CPP-efficient-solution/README.md

 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Remove Element.
 Memory Usage: 9 MB, less than 44.78% of C++ online submissions for Remove Element.

+#0010:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Implement strStr().
+Memory Usage: 7.1 MB, less than 5.24% of C++ online submissions for Implement strStr().